corylk/WinMpcTrayIcon/README.md

 * Middle-click for a status notification
 * Double-click to toggle play/pause
 * Right-click for a context menu of additional actions
+* Refer to the mpc manual for search syntax

 ### Screenshots